 One of key success factors in problem solving is the method used, utilizing a problem solving model can help greatly.
 In this guide, we’ll look at

-- What are problem solving models
+- What is a problem solving model

 - Why you should use a problem solving model

-- Some examples of problem solving models
+- Benefits of using problem solving models

 So, let’s get at it!

 Ok so the first question is what is a Problem solving model?